Jennifer Johnson (Canadian politician)

 Jennifer Johnson is a Canadian politician from the United Conservative Party.
 She was elected member of the Legislative Assembly of Alberta for Lacombe-Ponoka in the 2023 Alberta general election.

 In 2023 Johnson defeated Lacombe City Councilor Chris Ross and paramedic Dusty Myshrall to win the UCP nomination in Lacombe-Ponoka.

-Speaking at an event on September 1, 2022, Johnson compared the presence of transgender children in schools to "adding a teaspoon of feces to a batch of cookies."
-After the remarks were revealed, and before the election, UCP party leader Danielle Smith said that Johnson would not sit with the caucus if elected.
-However, in the summer of 2024, Smith stated Johnson could be welcomed back into the UCP caucus in late 2024.
-In October 2024, Johnson was allowed to rejoin the UCP caucus after a caucus vote, with Smith describing her as an "excellent representative".
+Speaking at an event on September 1, 2022, Johnson was accused of comparing transgender children to feces in food.

+She was welcomed back into the UCP caucus in October 2024, with Danielle Smith describing her as an "excellent representative."

+In 2017 Johnson also published a children's book: Cherries-Just Right!.